-CRM systems can be used across different verticals such as real estate, hospitality, fmcg, healthcare, retail and many other sectors.
-CRM tools help optimize procurement of goods and services, access particular customer profiles to determine the history of interactions and pending issues if any, and recording details belonging to different performance parameters.
-At its core, CRM is a relationship building tool which helps in developing a vast network of relationships across the entire spectrum of the company’s offerings.
+CRM systems can be used across different verticals such as real estate, hospitality, FMCG, healthcare, retail and many other sectors.
+CRM tools help optimize the procurement of goods and services, access particular customer profiles to determine the history of interactions and pending issues if any, and recording details belonging to different performance parameters.
+At its core, CRM is a relationship-building tool which helps in developing a vast network of relationships across the entire spectrum of the company’s offerings.

 While the two systems of CRM and market automation are powerful individually, when they are made to work in tandem, their power, efficiency and effectiveness are multiplied manifold.
 It results in higher customer retention and sales conversion rates.
 A watertight integration of CRM systems with marketing automation platforms enables seamless syncing and consistency of crucial information and improves the effectiveness of marketing campaigns.
 Therefore the linking is bidirectional in nature.
 This is done by mapping relevant fields between the CRM and marketing automation systems, either through automation or manually.
 Once the initial mapping is done, any change in data in one system is automatically reflected in the other.
 The technology behind this mutual integration is facilitated by a technology called Application Programming Interface (API).